HorizenOfficial/HorizenAcademy/_i18n/en/_posts/horizen/beginner/2026-01-03-sidechains.md

 layout: post
 type: article
 title: "Sidechains"
-description: "Sidechains are a promising approach to improve upon blockchains.
-We explain what sidechains are and their benefits."
+description: "The Horizen Academy is a free educational platform on blockchain technology, cryptocurrency, and privacy.
+In this article we explain what sidechains are and how they can improve blockchain ecosystems at a beginner level."
 permalink: /horizen/beginner/sidechains/
 topic: horizen
 level: beginner